AdamRose1/Cloud_Hacking/Flaws2.cloud.md

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/650fb84b-33de-4a74-8ddf-b01ba48376db)

-Step 5: Step: aws --profile flawscloud ecr batch-get-image --repository-name level2 --registry-id 653711331788 --image-ids imageTag=latest |jq '.images[].imageManifest | fromjson'
+Step 5: aws --profile flawscloud ecr batch-get-image --repository-name level2 --registry-id 653711331788 --image-ids imageTag=latest |jq '.images[].imageManifest | fromjson'

 This has a bunch of different digests.
 One of the digests in the output is shown in the below screenshot: